-Regionally, the firm’s Deputy Managing Partner, Brad Proctor oversees the firm’s student and articling programs and is available to assist at any time.
+Regionally, the firm’s Deputy Managing Partner, Ann Marie McDonald, oversees the firm’s student and articling programs and is available to assist at any time.

 McInnes Cooper has a long-standing “open door” tradition.
 All clerks are encouraged to simply walk into any lawyer’s office, senior or junior, and ask for assistance.